shenweiliu/ngex-dialog/lib-build/projects/ngex-dialog/README.md

 ## Publishing

-After building your library with `ng build ng-ex-dialog`, go to the dist folder `cd dist/ngex-dialog` and run `npm publish`.
+After building your library with `ng build ngex-dialog`, go to the dist folder `cd dist/ngex-dialog` and run `npm publish`.

 ## Running unit tests